node-cache/node-cache/README.md

 # Simple and fast NodeJS internal caching.

 A simple caching module that has `set`, `get` and `delete` methods and works a little bit like memcached.
-Keys can have a timeout after which they expire and are cleaned from the cache.
+Keys can have a timeout (`ttl`) after which they expire and are deleted from the cache.
 All keys are stored in a single object so the practical limit is at around 1m keys.

 # Install